Talcum Baby Powder, Asbestos, and Mesothelioma

 Commercial Products That Contain Talc

 Baby powder isn’t the only product you can buy that might be made with talc.
-Cosmetic talc is found in a variety of products, including foundations, face powders, and eye shadows.
+Cosmetic talc is found in various products, including foundations, face powders, and eye shadows.

 Industrial Talc Use